CivML-PolyMtl/cutagi-doc/examples/fnn/uci-large-heteros.md

 y_test_file = "./data/UCI/Boston_housing/y_test.csv"
 ```

-**You can find the used data in the [UCI data](https://github.com/lhnguyen102/cuTAGI/tree/main/data/UCI) in the repository.*
+**You can find the data used in the [UCI data](https://github.com/lhnguyen102/cuTAGI/tree/main/data/UCI) repository.*

 ## 3. Create the model

-We will use a FNN with a simple architecture as defined in the HeterosUCIMLP class wich is suited for this regression problem with heteroscedasticity.
+We use a FNN with a simple architecture as defined in the HeterosUCIMLP class wich is suited for this regression problem with heteroscedasticity.

 ```python
 class HeterosUCIMLP(NetProp):